 "We have to be able to control our monetary policy ourselves and not accept that three French people have a right of veto in our central banks," threw Chad's President Idriss Déby on Radio France International 25.
 June this year.
 The newspapers Le Monde and Le Figaro have been using weekly slot for almost a year for various views, and the news magazine Jeune Afrique has published separate papers on the future of the CFA franc.
 In August this year, a man in Dakar was jailed for burning an 5000-CFA banknote during a demonstration against the coin unit.

-The CFA franc is currently used in 15 African countries with a total population of 150 million and is described by some as an African euro.
-But there are two significant differences between the CFA and the European currency: the CFA has a colonial origin and a fixed one. . .
+The CFA franc is used in 15 African countries with a total of 150 million inhabitants and is referred to as an African Euro.

 Colonial power money.
 The Franc des Colonies française d'Afrique (Franc CFA) was established by France in 1945, long before an early colonial release was considered possible.
 The CFA franc had fixed parity to the French franc; for 100 CFA you got 200 (old) French francs.
 During the 1960s, all the French colonies in Africa that used CFA francs became independent.
 They made their own flags, constitutions and national songs, but retained the colonial coinage.
 Admittedly, that name changed to "Communauté Financière Africaine", but the abbreviation remained the same – CFA.
 But the colonial bond disappeared from the name.
 The vast majority of French-speaking West and Central Africa countries still use CFA francs today.
 Madagascar and Mauritania left the coin unit in 1973, but in return the former Spanish colony Equatorial Guinea CFA went into service in 1984, and the former Portuguese colony Guinea-Bissau the same in 1997.